 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Amber Infrastructure reported total carbon emissions of approximately 78,780,000 kg CO2e.
-This figure includes 35,584,000 kg CO2e from Scope 1 emissions, 11,039,000 kg CO2e from Scope 2 emissions, and 32,157,000 kg CO2e from Scope 3 emissions.
+This figure includes 35,584,000 kg CO2e from Scope 1 emissions, 11,039,000 kg CO2e from Scope 2, and 32,157,000 kg CO2e from Scope 3 emissions.
 The combined Scope 1 and 2 emissions totalled about 46,623,000 kg CO2e.
-Comparatively, in 2022, the total emissions were approximately 46,978,000 kg CO2e, with Scope 1 emissions at 36,667,000 kg CO2e and Scope 2 emissions at 10,311,000 kg CO2e.
-Notably, the data from 2021 indicated total emissions of about 10,594,220 kg CO2e, encompassing 4,000 kg CO2e from Scope 1, 9,800 kg CO2e from Scope 2, and 8,1290 kg CO2e from Scope 3.
-Amber Infrastructure has not disclosed specific reduction targets or initiatives, nor does it appear to have set Science-Based Targets Initiative (SBTi) targets.
-The emissions data is cascaded from its parent company, Amber Infrastructure, LLC, reflecting the organisation's commitment to transparency in its climate impact reporting.
-Overall, Amber Infrastructure's emissions profile highlights a significant increase in total emissions from 2022 to 2023, necessitating a strategic approach to future climate commitments and reduction strategies.
+Comparatively, in 2022, the total emissions were significantly lower at approximately 46,978,000 kg CO2e, with Scope 1 emissions at 36,667,000 kg CO2e and Scope 2 at 10,311,000 kg CO2e.
+This indicates a substantial increase in emissions year-on-year.
+Amber Infrastructure has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
+The organisation is a current subsidiary of Amber Infrastructure, LLC, which may influence its emissions data and reporting practices.
+However, no specific climate pledges or SBTi targets have been identified in their documentation.
+Overall, Amber Infrastructure's emissions data reflects a growing carbon footprint, highlighting the need for enhanced climate action and commitment to sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents